 Once your puppy has been Born:

 Think about whether you want to do extended training or if you would like to pick up your puppy or have them delivered.
-At this time you know that in 9 weeks your puppy is ready to come home and things like booking a flight are less expensive.

 At the time your puppy turns about 4 weeks old is a perfect time to start preparing, by making sure you have their food, probiotics, a kennel, and other essentials.
 That way anything that needs to be shipped will arrive in time.